eveasian88/bamazon/README.md

 - Run command in Terminal or Gitbash "npm install"
 - Run command depending on which mode you would like to be on:
     - Customer - "node bamazonCustomer.js"
+    - Manager - "node bamazonCustomer.js"

-- Run "ctrl + c" to exit each mode
+- Run "ctrl + c" to exit out of each mode

 ### bamazonCustomer.js